DoctorKhan/quantum-resonance-ledger/docs/whitepaper.md

 **Why Invest in QRL?
 Competitive Advantages:**

 *   **Unmatched Scalability:** Designed to handle significantly higher transaction volumes than most existing blockchains, making it ideal for high-demand applications.
+QRL claims a theoretical transaction throughput of 100,000 transactions per second (TPS), with real-world performance exceeding 10,000 TPS.
+This surpasses competitors like Bitcoin (~7 TPS), Ethereum (~15-25 TPS), and even Solana’s peak of 1,504 TPS.
 *   **Dynamic Adaptability:** Continuously optimizes performance in response to network conditions and market demands, ensuring long-term resilience.
 *   **Reduced Attack Surface:** By avoiding general-purpose smart contracts, QRL minimizes vulnerabilities and focuses on securing its core protocol.
 *   **Innovative Stability Mechanism:** The WSI offers a more robust and adaptive approach to maintaining value compared to traditional stablecoins, addressing a critical need in decentralized finance.
+The WSI is theoretically expected to maintain its peg within 0.01% of $1, offering enhanced stability compared to stablecoins like USDT and USDC, which have experienced brief de-pegging incidents.
 *   **Capital Efficiency:** Native features and probabilistic processing reduce operational overhead, improving resource utilization and cost-effectiveness.

 **Market Opportunity:**